 - Build a framework for the program that describes who are your stakeholders and what personal information will be collected, used, retained, disclosed, secured and disposed of by your institution.

-- Identify any requirements under the FIPPA and MFIPPA, and any potential risks and impacts on privacy.
+- Identify any requirements under the FIPPA, MFIPPA or Part X of the CYFSA and any potential risks and impacts on privacy.

 - Identify how you will reduce or eliminate any privacy risks and how you will address them if they happen.